 The fortress is 250 meters (or 820 feet) long and 150 meters (or 490 feet) wide.
 It has a surface area of 30,000 square meters (or 3.9 acres) and has 365 windows and 34 towers.

-It is among the most famous landmarks in Austria and also among its most visited landmarks since it houses various museums like the Museum of Sound, as well as the Salzburg City Museum, which chronicles the history of Salzburg from prehistoric times to the early modern age.
+It is among the most famous landmarks in Austria and its most visited landmarks since it houses various museums like the Museum of Sound and the Salzburg City Museum, which chronicles the history of Salzburg from prehistoric times to the early modern age.

-It houses a display of 15th Century weapons and also houses a library with over 60,000 volumes including one of the most comprehensive collections of music in Europe dating from the Middle Ages to the Renaissance.
+It houses a display of 15th-century weapons.
+Also, it houses a library with over 60,000 volumes, including one of the most comprehensive collections of European music dating from the Middle Ages to the Renaissance.